MyStarInYourSky/docker-zerotier/README.md

 # docker-zerotier

-ZeroTier Container with automatic builds
+ZeroTier Container with automatic updates

 Still a WIP.